December 4, 2020

 They gave something to the newborn King.
 For his birthday, because he deserved it.

-As you quickly review your learned birthday celebrations, you realize it just doesn’t work for this one.
+As you quickly review your learned birthday celebrations, you realize our traditions just don’t work for this one.

 We can’t give Jesus what we give our friends.
 We can’t plan to take him to lunch, or order a custom cake for him to eat, or tie balloons to his chair.
 We won’t be texting “Have a great birthday” to him on our phones.